-This course explores the subject of law and the social order.
-It illustrates how changes in our laws reflect changes in society and vice versa.
-In this way, the course provides a focused study of the law as a dynamic force in social change.
-It presents tangible examples of the power (and the limits) of law to address contemporary social problems.
-Themes of the course include: the legal ramifications of membership in certain societal groups (e.g. non-citizens, homeless, mentally ill, criminals); the legal impact of changing religious demographics and social attitudes (e.g., euthanasia, legalization of marijuana and/or prostitution, LGBTQ rights); and the legal impact of STEM advances (e.g., guns, reproductive rights, education).
-Students will learn to critically examine current laws as well as to articulate suggestions for improvements to these that will be true to our constitutional framework.
+This course explores how changes in our laws reflect changes in society and vice versa.
+By presenting tangible examples of the power (and the limits) of law to address contemporary social problems, the course provides a focused study of the law as a dynamic force in social change.
+Themes of the course include: legal ramifications of identifying as a member of selected societal groups (e.g. non-citizens, homeless, mentally ill, criminals); the legal impact of changing religious demographics and social attitudes towards selected historically illegal practices (e.g., euthanasia, legalization of marijuana and/or prostitution, LGBTQ rights); and the legal impact of selected STEM advances (e.g., guns, reproductive rights, education).
+Students will learn to critically examine current laws as well as to articulate suggestions for improvements to these that will be true to the U.S. Constitution.